 An introduction to the design, analysis, implementation, and application of classical and contemporary algorithms in artificial intelligence, with an emphasis on the development of complete, embodied intelligent agents.
-Topics will include symbolic planning, robot programming under both subsumption and hybrid paradigms, automated theoremproving, intelligent game-playing programs, rule-based systems, genetic algorithms, neural networks, and machine learning.
-Prerequisite: Any CSCI course listed 200 or above.
+Topics will include robot programming, rule-based systems, heuristic search, alpha-beta search, genetic algorithms, neural networks, and machine learning.
+Prerequisite: CSCI 151 and any CSCI course listed 200 or above.